This post contains affiliate links.

 Purple Cauliflower Health Benefits

-Purple cauliflower gets its color from an antioxidant called anthocyanin.
+As we said, purple cauliflower gets its color from an antioxidant called anthocyanin.
 Anthocyanin is found in many purple and blue fruits and veggies.
-This is more than just a coloring compound, however, as the powerful antioxidant is stated to help prevent heart disease, reduce inflammation, control diabetes, and aid in cancer resistance.
+This is more than just a coloring compound, however, as the powerful antioxidant is shown to help prevent heart disease, reduce inflammation, control diabetes, and aid in cancer resistance.

 Other than the presence of anthocyanin, white and purple cauliflower are basically the same nutritionally.
-A 100 gram (about 3.5 ounce) serving of raw cauliflower provides:
+A 100-gram (about 3.5 ounces) serving of raw cauliflower provides:

 How To Buy Purple Cauliflower